IgniteUI/igniteui-docfx/en/components/circular_progress.md

 export class AppModule {}
 ```
 And now to have a better understanding how everything works, let's create a simple example, in which we will simulate a real process progress, that is
 triggered on button click.
-In order to make out example better we will need to import and some additional modules in the **app.module.ts** file.
+In order to make our example better we will need to import some additional modules in the **app.module.ts** file.

 ```typescript
 // app.module.ts